mendel5/citrix-workspace-app-linux/README.md

 2. Install the downloaded file

+3. During the installation process you might get asked: "Do you want to install the app protection component?" where you have to choose between Yes and No. You can decide if you want to install the app protection or not based on this information: [https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/secure/app-protection.html](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/secure/app-protection.html)

-3. You might get the following error:
+4. When trying to log in, you might get the following error:
 ```
 Citrix Workspace